E06

 Supply Temperature Sensor Fault (NTC Open/Short)

-Boiler shows E06; may indicate supply temperature sensor error
+The boiler shows E06; this may indicate a supply temperature sensor error.

 Advertisements